yuridolzhenko/yuridolzhenko.github.io/docs/Resume.md

 ##### +31 (0) 634883558 | yuridolzhenko.com | yuri.dolzhenko@gmail.com
 ----
 ### _Summary_
-Full stack developer with about 10 years of experience in designing, developing and maintaining software solutions for large international finance and insurance companies.
+Full stack developer with about 10 years of experience in designing, developing and maintaining software solutions for large international businesses.

 ### _Buzzwords_
 Lots of Java and JVM languages on a backend.
 Legacy systems, monoliths, refactoring of those.
 RESTful APIs and microservices powered by Spring framework and others.
 Data centers on premises or AWS.
 A bit of data analytics using map-reduce, R and some other fancy tools.
 SQL or NOSQL databases - all may work, depending on a task to solve.
 Angular, Typescript, D3.js, Ext JS for creating modern user interfaces and single page applications.
 NPM, Bower, Maven, Gradle for managing dependencies and building things.
 Atlassian tools for managing projects and knowledge sharing.
 Git - for version control, Jenkins and GitLab for continuous integration and delivery, Docker - for portability and predictability.
 Sonar, JUnit, Mockito, Karma, Jasmine, Selenium to make sure things are reliable.
 Reactive and functional programming for efficiency and performance.
 Agile, scrum and devops for making this list complete.